kenferrara/skyux-deploy/README.md

 ## Options

 All of the following options are required and overridable via the CLI.
-For example, to set the name of the SPA the command would be `sky-pages-deploy --name MySPA`
+For example, to set the name of the SPA the command would be:

+`sky-pages-deploy --name MySPA`

 | Option                  | Default |
 | ----------------------- | ------- |